Nelle868/Nelle868/README.md

 - 👋 Hi, I’m Janelle - @Nelle868
-- 👀 I’m interested in ... programming and learning
+- 👀 I’m interested in ... programming, projects, and networking
-- 🌱 I’m currently advancing my skills in ...
-Java and Python
+- 🌱 I’m currently a student at UC Berkeley
-- 💞️ I’m looking to collaborate on ...
-C++, Java, Python, or other Data Science/Programming projects
-- 📫 How to reach me ... discord - orijanelle
+- 📫 How to reach me ...
+[LinkedIn](https://www.linkedin.com/in/janellesampson/) or janelle.sampson@berkeley.edu

 <!---
 Nelle868/Nelle868 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.